 My main ethos, which enables me to achieve all of the above, is to proactively approach problems with enthusiasm and build bridges and collaborate with people, who we can work with to achieve results.
 To do this I have to be personable and success driven.

 - Line Management / Team Management / Team building

 - Mentoring & Coaching of staff, especially scrum masters, products owners and members of agile teams

 Ordnance Survey, Agile Delivery Manager

 Agile Delivery Manager

-In this role I basically use my experience gained as a scrum master, to effectively act as an overall scrum master to up to 5 delivery teams (60 people).
-As a servant to the teams I spend a lot of time preparing the ground so that the teams have everything that they need to deliver (e.g everything from representing their needs to various recruitment boards and ensuring that they have sufficient training budgets, to ensuring that they are following the scrum ceremonies properly).
+In this role I basically use my experience gained as a scrum master, to effectively act as an overall scrum master to up to 8 delivery teams (120 people).
+As a servant to the teams I spend a lot of time preparing the ground so that the teams have everything that they need to deliver (e.g everything from representing their needs to various recruitment boards and ensuring that they have sufficient training budgets, to ensuring that they are following the scrum ceremonies properly and adopting better technical practices).
 As a leader to the teams I am always inspecting what they do and challenging them to improve and coaching the individual scrum masters to achieve and deliver more and constantly improve.